MEDomics-UdeS/MEDomicsTools/README.md

 ### R007 - Naming Variables - Functions - Classes

-- Adopt "snake case" OR "camel case" (but not both) when naming variables, functions, methods and attributes.
+- Adopt "snake_case" OR "camelCase" (but not both) when naming variables, functions, methods and attributes.
 - Use descriptive names for variables.
 - For functions and methods, start the name with an imperative action verb, (except boolean return value: can be a question).
 - For class names, start each word with a capital letter (Pascal case).